klauspost/rawspeed/README.md

 ### The Camera Definition file
 This file describes basic information about different cameras, so new cameras can be supported without code changes.
 See the separate documentation on the [Camera Definition File](cameras-xml.md).

-The camera definitions are read into the CameraMetaData object, which you can retain for re-use later.
+The camera definitions are read into the CameraMetaData object, which you can retain for reuse later.
 You initialize this data by doing

 ```cpp
 static CameraMetaData *metadata = NULL;